-The chapter also contains Paul's second prayer for the Ephesians.
-He prays for their enablement, that the Father would strengthen them by His Spirit; that Christ might dwell in their hearts through faith, that they be able to know the love of Christ which passes knowledge, and so be filled with all the fullness of God.
-He concludes his prayer and this chapter by ascribing that glory be given to God in the church by Jesus Christ for all eternity (14-21).
+Chapter 3:14-21 This is Paul's second prayer for the Ephesians and a doxology of praise to God.
+He prays for their enablement, that the Father would strengthen them with might by His Spirit in the inner man; that Christ might dwell in their hearts by faith; being rooted and grounded in love.
+And that they would be able to comprehend with all saints in all His width and length, and height and depth and know the love of Christ which passes knowledge, and so be filled with all the fullness of God.
+He concludes his prayer and this chapter by ascribing that God is able to do what we ask.
+He is able to do exceedingly, abundantly, above all that we ask or think.
+It is the power that works within us: